rbartelme/rstudio-stats/lessons/Lesson3_Dimensionality.md

 # Lesson 3: Dimensionality

-### Lesson Goal: Understand when/how to reduce dimensions in data
+### Lesson Goal: Understand more than 2 dimensional data

 - How to deal with multidimensional data
 - What works best with missing data?